deeptools/deepTools/manual/GalaxyFAQs.md

 * duplication rate
 * number of tags = number of reads
 * d = distance = average DNA fragment size

+#### How can I get a measure of mappability and GC content for my genome of interest?<a name="MapGC">
+In the tools panel, go to "Get Data" --> "UCSC main table browser" --> select your organism and the genome assembly you're interested in --> select "Mapping and Sequencing Tracks" (group menu) --> select the track